SankethBK/diaryvault/python/README.md

 # DiaryVault Translation Environment

-Automated translation system using MyMemory API to generate all missing translations from `intl_en.arb`.
+Automated translation system using the MyMemory API to generate all missing translations from `intl_en.arb`.

 ## Quick Setup